 Also Learn: Can Dogs Eat Watermelon?

 The best way to give puppies water

 Most puppies will find being introduced to water in a bowl almost second nature.
 However, some puppies may be afraid of the bowl or the water.
-To help stop this from happening, you can use a non-reflective bowl; the smaller the bowl, the better, and have an anti-gulp design – here’s one on Amazon.
+You can use a non-reflective bowl to help stop this from happening; the smaller the bowl, the better, and have an anti-gulp design – here’s one on Amazon.